 AYSO is famous not only for our great volunteer coaches and referees, but also our supportive and positive parents.
 As the spring season approaches, we wanted to remind you all why you’re special!

 You support your child by giving encouragement and showing an interest in his or her team.
 You help your child work toward skill improvement and good sportsmanship in every game.
 With your guidance, your child learns that hard work and an honest effort are often more important than victory.
 That’s why AYSO players are winners, even in defeat.

 Parents aren't participants on their child's team.
 However, by being a positive role model, you do contribute to the success experienced by your son or daughter.
 You applaud good plays by your child's team and by the opposing team - making your team's sidelines a great example for other teams.

 3. You’re Enthusiastic and Supportive

 Your AYSO kids set their own goals and play the game for themselves.
-Because you don’t impose your own standards and goals on your child, him/her doesn’t have the heavy burden of having to win games to feel good about themselves.
-Did you know surveys reveal that 72 percent of children would rather play for a losing team than ride the bench for a winner?
-Your enthusiasm and support definitely does not go unnoticed.
+Because you don’t impose your own standards and goals on your kids, they don’t have the heavy burden of having to win games to feel good about themselves.
+Did you know surveys reveal that 72 percent of children would rather play for a losing team than ride the bench for a winning one?
+Your enthusiasm and support definitely doesn't go unnoticed.